FBI Director, Jim Comey, has somehow managed to pull off the most improbable of Washington feats – be equally despised by both political parties.

 President Obama and President-elect Trump have very little in common and, despite hollow public displays of bipartisanship, they are unlikely to have a chummy relationship with each other during the Trump presidency.

-Democratic Party, DNC, Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Hillary Clinton, internationalnews, Republican Party assange, bill o'reilly, bradley manning, hacker, hacking, julian assange, putin, russia, sarah palin, sean hannity, traitor, vladimir putin, wikileaks
+1 HEADER Donald Trump, 1 HEADER internationalnews, Democratic Party, DNC, Election 2016, FEATURED CONTRIBUTORS, Hillary Clinton, Republican Party assange, bill o'reilly, bradley manning, hacker, hacking, julian assange, putin, russia, sarah palin, sean hannity, traitor, vladimir putin, wikileaks

 Lost in the uproar of the out-of-left-field 2016 victory by President-elect Donald Trump (R-Russia) was the equally surprising re-emergence of Julian Assange.